selkies-project/selkies-gstreamer/README.md

 An open-source TURN server for Linux or UNIX-like operating systems that may be used is [coTURN](https://github.com/coturn/coturn), available in major package repositories or as an example container [`coturn/coturn:latest`](https://hub.docker.com/r/coturn/coturn).
 Alternatively, the `selkies-gstreamer` [`coturn`](addons/coturn) and [`coturn-web`](addons/coturn-web) images [`ghcr.io/selkies-project/selkies-gstreamer/coturn`](https://github.com/selkies-project/selkies-gstreamer/pkgs/container/selkies-gstreamer%2Fcoturn) and [`ghcr.io/selkies-project/selkies-gstreamer/coturn-web`](https://github.com/selkies-project/selkies-gstreamer/pkgs/container/selkies-gstreamer%2Fcoturn-web) are also included in this repository, and may be used to host your own STUN/TURN infrastructure.

 For all other major operating systems including Windows, [Pion TURN](https://github.com/pion/turn)'s `turn-server-simple` executable or [eturnal](https://eturnal.net) are recommended alternative TURN server implementations.
+[STUNner](https://github.com/l7mp/stunner) is a Kubernetes native STUN and TURN deployment if Helm is possible to be used.

 #### Install and run coTURN on a standalone machine or cloud instance